 J1S – Gipetto

-The hooks yet again show that J1S is able to anthologize what’s popping and what had been hot for a minute into a single project with only a limited toolbox of features.
+The hooks yet again show that J1S is able to anthologise what’s popping and what had been hot for a minute into a single project with only a limited toolbox of features.
 They range from head spinning dizziness of Rodeo, the initial advanced release, to full on singing on Pretty Tony.
-Backend, the bonus track, triumphs this concept, unpacking Harvey Twain’s most hypnotizing smooth flow which works perfectly alongside J1S’ trilling performance.
+Backend, the bonus track, triumphs this concept, unpacking Harvey Twain’s most hypnotising smooth flow which works perfectly alongside J1S’ trilling performance.
 Fans of hastier tempos will get their fix in Need That.
 Perfect in the whip or out in the park, Gipetto bumps your head with a pack full of laid back yet intense character on a wave of a morning piff, an electric current of life force.